Adieu

 Launch Year

-Adieu and her two sister-ships (Flicker and Pretty Pattie) were meticulously crafted for discerning yacht enthusiasts who truly understand and value the unique ambiance that only a wooden boat can offer.
+Adieu and two sister-ships (Flicker and Pretty Pattie ) were custom built for discriminating yachtsmen who appreciate the aura that only a wood boat can provide.

 Lickety Split